CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/debugging/createcordbobject-function.md

  [in] Version de débogage du processus cible.
 Ce paramètre doit être CorDebugVersion_2_0 pour le débogage distant.

  `ppCordb`
- [out] Pointeur vers un pointeur vers un objet qui sera être casté en un [ICorDebug](../../../../docs/framework/unmanaged-api/debugging/icordebug-interface.md) interface et retourné.
+ [out] Pointer to a pointer to an object that will be cast to an [ICorDebug](../../../../docs/framework/unmanaged-api/debugging/icordebug-interface.md) interface and returned.

 ## <a name="return-value"></a>Valeur de retour
  S_OK